 or 80 days of moderate underfeeding can affect placental development.

+Good nutrition during late gestation will help to ensure a successful lambing season.
 Knowing how much to feed ewes during late gestation can be difficult

 because it depends upon the number of fetuses the ewe is carrying.